The Ultimate Guide to Grandma Camp

 Grandma Camp Checklist

-When you sign up for the checklist, you will receive weekly emails that will give you more ideas and even a free monthly calendar with ways to connect to your grandchildren both local and long distance.
+When you sign up for the checklist, you will receive weekly emails that will give you more ideas not only for holding a Grandma Camp but other ways to connect to your grandchildren both local and long distance.
 (No cost.
 No obligation.
 Cancel anytime.)

 Ultimate Resource